Worksheets: Complexity Principles; Natural Phonological Tendencies; Lexical Properties, Markedness, SSP, Phonotactics and Facilitative Contexts

 Williams, A.L.
 (2006b).
 A systemic perspective for assessment and intervention: A case study.
 Advances in Speech-Language Pathology, 8(3), 245-256.
 Click here

-We can consider lexical properties in choosing treatment words, selecting those that are ‘high frequency’ or those with ‘low neighbourhood density’.
+We can consider lexical properties in choosing treatment words, selecting those that occur with ‘high frequency’ or those with ‘low neighbourhood density’.

 High frequency words occur often, e.g., come, go, good, look, one.
 They are recognised faster by children than low frequency words.